 locate file.txt

-Finds all files named file.txt
+Finds all files named file.txt in the database.

 Search for Files with a Specific Extension